Queen Victoria deck plans

 - The total number of staterooms was increased from 1004 to 1037,

-Queen Victoria’s drydock refurbishment in 2015 (December 2014 – January 2015) resulted in no major deck plan changes, excepting the new single cabins added on deck 2.
-The dry-dock was at Bohm + Voss shipyard (Hamburg) and included mainly maintenance works on the hull and propulsion (Azipods bearings changing).
-Drydock refurbishment works were done by almost 2000 people working on the ship (around 600,000 work hours).
+Queen Victoria’s drydock refurbishment in 2015 (December 2014 - January 2015) resulted in no major deckplan changes, except the new single cabins added on deck 2.
+The dry-dock was at Bohm+Voss Shipyard (Hamburg Germany) and included mainly maintenance works on the hull and propulsion (Azipods bearings changing).
+Drydock works were done by almost 2000 people working on the ship (around 600,000 work hours).
 The refit (as upgrades and renovations) featured:

 - a total of 9 single cabins (8 Oceanview, 1 Interior) were added on deck 2 (portside) taking some space from the casino.

 - over 20,000 m2 of new carpeting (in all public spaces) along with updating the wall paneling

 - 3100 new mattresses (in all cruise cabins and suites) along with new sheets and towels